Raman Skirmunt: Death and burial

 After the signing of the Molotov–Ribbentrop Pact Nazi Germany and the Soviet Union absorbed formerly Polish territory.
 In September 1939 the local population of Pinshchyna, which supported the Soviets, made a fatal mistake: they ran out to meet a train full of Polish soldiers with red banners.
 Skyrmunt fell on his knees in front of the latter so that they would not punish the peasants.

 Having learned of the attack by the USSR, Skirmunt, his sister Elena, and her husband Bolyaslav Skirmunt left Parechcha for Pinsk.
 On the evening of 20 September 1939 units of the Red Army entered the city.
 In the following days, mass arrests of "class alien elements" took place.
 The Skirmunts were also arrested, but they stayed in prison only for a day.
 After interrogation and recording of personal data, they, like most other detainees, were released.
-Towards the end of September, Roman and Boleslav Skirmunty decided to return to Parechcha.
+Towards the end of September, Raman and Boleslav Skirmunty decided to return to Parechcha.

 As Father Mikalai (Matsukevich) mentions, during the September turmoil after the occupation of Western Belarus by Soviet troops in 1939, Skirmunt hid with his friend, the peasant Roman Baranchuk, in the village of Parechcha.
 But on the morning of October 6, the Skirmunts were arrested by armed "committee officers" and placed in the prison of the former commune administration, which became the seat of the committee.
 The next morning, the arrested were put on a cart and told that they would be taken to Pinsk for questioning.
 But first, the general meeting of the villagers was supposed to become a "people's court" over the landlord.
 Maria Nikolaychyk (born in 1920) said that people were crying, and Skirmunt said: "I say goodbye to you forever.
 I hope I didn't hurt anyone".